kuzmafloyd/EON/_projects/joshua-district.md

 layout: project
 title: Joshua District
 description: >-
-  Average surf led to a fun day at the beach on the Mornington Peninsular, Victoria, Australia.
+  The folks at Joshua District invited me to stay at two of their epic shipping container villas on the coast just north west of Canggu to capture some lifestyle photography for them.
-number: 1
+number: 4
 image1_path: /images/a-day-at-the-beach/eon-bolivia-0437.jpg
 image2_path:
 image3_path: